 The B-mode polarization has two causes.
 The first is due to gravitational lensing of the E-mode.
 The cosmic microwave background we see today has travelled for more than 13 billion years before reaching us.
 Along its journey some of it has passed close enough to galaxies and the like to be gravitationally lensed.
 This gravitational lensing twists the polarization a bit, giving some of it a B-mode polarization.
 It is this polarization that has been observed for the first time.

 But there is another mechanism for B-mode polarization that is more subtle, and will require more data to observe.
 This mode is due to gravitational waves produced during the inflationary period of the big bang.
 You see, the cosmic background only has small fluctuations, and we aren’t sure why.
 Given the size and age of the universe at that time, its temperature shouldn’t have been able to even out.

 We think this is because the universe was incredibly tiny in its earliest moments, but soon entered an inflationary period where the observable universe expanded at a furious pace.
 This would explain not only the evenness of the cosmic background, but also why the universe is flat.
 But we’ve never seen direct evidence of this inflationary period.

 If the inflationary period occurred, then it would have produced gravitational waves on a cosmic scale.
 Just as the gravitational lensing produces B-mode polarization, the gravitational waves would produce a B-mode effect.
 If we can observe this subtle B-mode, then we will have direct evidence of the inflationary period.

-This result marked the first observation of B-mode polarization, which is a fingerprint of the matter distribution in the universe.
+This result marks the first observation of B-mode polarization, which is a fingerprint of the matter distribution in the universe.
 It also opens the possibility to the study of the inflationary period, or to discover that inflation is not the solution.

 With B-mode polarization we may be able to peer beyond the veil of the cosmic background.